aymanesouani/curvature_estimation_Rusinkiewicz/README.md

 Paper : Estimation of curvatures and their derivatives on triangle Meshes by Rusinkiewicz

-You need only numpy module to run the script "CalculCurvature.py"
+You need only numpy module to run the script "CalculCurvature.py", while to run examples, you need also trimesh to work with triangular meshes and matplotlib to do the Delaunay triangulation.